Skip to Content

 Okta Admin > Applications > Applications > Browse App Catalog > Search for QueryPie

-• Sign in to Okta with an administrator account.
+• Access the Okta service and sign in with an administrator account.

 • Click your profile at the top right to access Your Org.